 Court/Court Related Offices

-April J Billet-Barclay - Chief Probation Officer
+April J Billet-Barclay - Director of Probation Services

 Welcome to the York County Adult Probation and Parole Department.
 The staff consists of the Chief, two (2) Deputy Chiefs, eleven (11) Supervisors, four (4) Assistant Supervisors, one (1) Office Manager, seventy-three (73) Probation Officers, seventeen (17) Clerical Staff, and two (2) part-time Crew Supervisors.

 The department is administered by a Chief Probation Officer appointed by the President Judge and responsible to him/her and the Court Administrator for the operation of the department.
 The Deputy Chief and supervisors assist in the management of the operation.
 Assistant Supervisors train new Probation Officers, coordinate ongoing staff development, fill-in during the absence of Supervisors and maintain standard caseloads.

 Probation Officers investigate, advise, counsel, and monitor individuals on probation and parole to foster their personal, social and economic adjustment in the community.
 Work involves the counseling and supervision of individuals on probation or parole, completion of pre-sentence investigations, violation reports and pre-parole plans.
 This also includes a wide variety of contacts with agencies, employers, friends and families in securing information regarding offenders, and assisting in developing useful and effective rehabilitation plans.
 Although the required work is regulated by law and well defined procedures, the employee is required to make decisions in emergency situations directly affecting the public safety and personal liberties of individuals.